SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/admin-tutorial.md

 ---

 **This guide is a work in progress.**
+This guide is intended for a SeqWare administrator.
+Currently, it covers the tools required to install workflows, monitor workflows globally, and launch scheduled jobs.
+We also cover tools that are required for cancelling workflows that have started and restarting workflows.

-This guide will, in the near future, focus on how to setup SeqWare at your site or on the cloud.
+In the near future, this guide will also include information on how to setup SeqWare at your site or on the cloud.
 It focuses on what you need to do to get “real” work done e.g. to run workflows you create on datasets that require multiple nodes to analyze the data in a reasonable amount of time.
 There are basically two approaches for this, connect the VirtualBox VM to a cluster at your